5 Reasons Why You Shouldn’t Miss the Joint Western and Mountain Districts Annual Meeting

 1. Educational Opportunities

 No matter how experienced you are, everyone can learn.
-The Western District Annual Meeting can provide educational opportunities that can expose you to new ideas and trends, as well as, further your professional development.
+The District Annual Meeting can provide educational opportunities that can expose you to new ideas and trends, as well as, further your professional development.
 Some of these opportunities include:

 - Engaging in discussions about emerging topics in transportation with professionals throughout the west